material-motion/material-motion/essentials/github_issue_flow.md

 # Communicating early and often

-This article describes how the Material Motion team manages priorities and ongoing work as a distributed open source project.
-This article is written for anyone who's interested in or actively helping out with a material motion project.

 Frequent communication is paramount when working in a distributed open source team.
 Because our team is not located in one geographical location, we make heavy use of **distributed** workflow principles.

 ## Assignment is ownership